mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 For instance, fire.
 You should observe fire, you should discern fire.
 [When you see a fire] in the distance, you are always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because the fire doesn’t burn your body or your mind.
 So what is real discernment or real observation of fire?
 Put your hand in the fire.
 Immediately, you can observe, *real* observations.

 So if you observe the human body as a buddha, it is actually no observation, but observation has already been actualized.
 This is the total picture of the real reality you live in.
-That’s why Dogen Zenji says, “Yet the attainment of this observation has already been actualized.”
+That’s why Dōgen Zenji says, “Yet the attainment of this observation has already been actualized.”

 > ... so you should know that it is attainment of jumping-around-ness or living-ness.
 >